mhdr/wireguard-install/.github/README.md

 - Protect clients with a password (private key encryption)
 - Many other little things!

+## Options

+The script can be configured by setting the following environment variables:

+* INTERACTIVE - if set to "no", the script will not prompt for user input
+* PRIVATE_SUBNET_V4 - private subnet configuration, "10.0.0.0/24" by default
+* PRIVATE_SUBNET_V6 - private subnet configuration, "fd42:42:42::0/64" by default
+* SERVER_HOST_V4 - public IPv4 address, detected by default
+* SERVER_HOST_V6 - public IPv6 address, detected by default
+* SERVER_PORT - public port for wireguard server
+* MTU_CHOICE - the MTU the client will use to connect to DNS

 ## Compatibility

 The script supports these OS and architectures: